EMM BOOK DISCUSSION GUIDES

 Looking beyond the flashpoints of the border or the activism of the DREAMers, Karla Cornejo Villavicencio explores the lives of the undocumented—and the mysteries of her own life.
 She finds the singular, effervescent characters across the nation often reduced in the media to political pawns or nameless laborers.
 The stories she tells are not deferential or naively inspirational but show the love, magic, heartbreak, insanity, and vulgarity that infuse the day-to-day lives of her subjects.
 In her incandescent, relentlessly probing voice, Karla Cornejo Villavicencio combines sensitive reporting and powerful personal narratives to bring to light remarkable stories of resilience, madness, and death.
 Through these stories we come to understand what it truly means to be a stray.
 An expendable.
 A hero.
 An American.

-Request the discussion kit for The Undocumented Americans.
+Download the discussion guide for The Undocumented Americans.

 After the Last Border by Jessica Goudeau